rudrasaipranav3-ops/Fin-E-Scale/README.md

 # Sales Forecasting

-Sales forecasting is a core SmartSales AI capability.
+Sales forecasting is a core Fin E-Scale capability.

 The validated forecasting model/pipeline is identified as: